Houston Texans Go On Spending Spree, Hand Out Four Big Contract Extensions

 — Adam Schefter (@AdamSchefter) August 31, 2017

-The last player that the Texans extended was the biggest of them all, their first round pick out of Clemson from the 2013 draft class, star receiver DeAndre Hopkins.
+The last player the Texans extended was the biggest of them all, their first round pick out of Clemson from the 2013 draft class, star receiver DeAndre Hopkins.
 Adam Schefter once again had the scoop, tweeting that his sources told him that the Texans had given Hopkins a five-year contract extension.

 He would soon follow up with the details on the extension, which was worth $81 million and included $49 million in guaranteed money, the most guaranteed money for any wide receiver in the league.
 Last April, the team had exercised Hopkins’ fifth-year option, so this upcoming season would have been his last before hitting free agency if not for the extension.

-Hopkins has been a rising star since the team drafted him, has he has played in and started all 64 games in his career.
+Hopkins has been a rising star since the team drafted him, as he has played in and started all 64 games in his career.
 In 2015, he made his first Pro Bowl off of a season in which he had 111 receptions for 1,521 yards and 11 touchdowns.
-His numbers dipped last year with Brock Osweiler at quarterback but the Texans obviously think it was a fluke year since they still rewarded the receiver handsomely.
+His numbers dipped last year with Brock Osweiler at quarterback, but the Texans obviously think it was a fluke year since they still rewarded the receiver handsomely.

 Texans signing WR DeAndre Hopkins to a 5-year contract extension, per sources.
 Will include largest guarantee for any WR in NFL.